segmentio/kubeapply/README.md

 ### OPA policy checks

-The `kubeapply validate` subcommand now supports checking configs against policies in [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) format.
+The `kubeapply validate` subcommand now supports checking expanded configs against policies in [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) format.
 This can be helpful for enforcing organization-specific standards, e.g. that images need to be pulled from a particular private registry, that all labels are in a consistent format, etc.